tejash09/quantgenaiV1-hub/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/130a1e9f-c51a-48f2-80b9-7254e8a927b9) and click on Share -> Publish.

 ## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+If you want to deploy your project under your own domain then we recommend using Netlify or Vercel.